 Minsk is the capital city of Belarus and also the largest city in the country.
 The city is surrounded by Niamiha and Svislac Rivers.
-During the World War II, the city was almost completely destroyed and rebuilding efforts began in 1950s.
-Presently, the city features huge buildings built in Soviet Bloc style.
-As such, Minsk has been one of the most wonderful places to visit for anyone interested in experiencing Soviet Union live.
+During World War II, the city was almost destroyed, and rebuilding efforts began in the 1950s.
+Presently, the city features huge buildings built in the Soviet Bloc style.
+As such, Minsk has been one of the most wonderful places to visit for anyone interested in experiencing the Soviet Union live.
 Unfortunately, Minsk doesn’t regard tourism as a priority economic activity even though it is rich in touristy resources.
 Locals rarely speak English with almost everyone speaking Russian.
 Travelers can fly in through National Airport Minsk.

-Saint Peter and Saint Paul Church has a rich history and built on 1613, it is Minsk’s oldest church.
+Saint Peter and Saint Paul Church has a rich history and built-in 1613, it is Minsk’s oldest church.
 The National Museum of History and Culture in Minsk has plenty of things to see even though explanations are only available in Belarusian.
-The Palac Mastactva hosts some exhibitions as well showcasing antique stalls, second hand books and modern art.
+The Palac Mastactva hosts some exhibitions as well showcasing antique stalls, second-hand books, and modern art.

 The museum of History of Great Patriotic War contains several halls that house WWII exhibits but the inscriptions don’t have English translation.
 The Mastacki salon is an art gallery in Minsk where local artists showcase their overprized exhibitions and souvenirs.
 The KGB Headquarters in Minsk is an impressive building that is a must-visit.
 Tourists in Minsk are advised to hire a local, licensed guide to take you through all the attractions as there are many little known attractions in the city as well.
 The Minskaje Mora is a nearby artificial reservoir and has a free of charge public beach.
 Visitors can rent a catamaran and pedal- boat.